 - Bibi Announces 1st Official New Settlement in Decades; U.S. Says “Meh”

-- About Geulot Zion & the Shilo Valley: Details
+- About Israel’s New Settlement in the Shilo Valley: Details

 - So Much for “Restraint”: Israel’s Newest Outpost